 Anchor

 The armature is an advanced sensor with much greater performance and measurement capability.
-It is a device in a standard 19-inch version on the APU2C2 or APU2E2 hardware platform with a 4 GHz quad-core processor, 1 GB of RAM, 2 Gigabit Ethernet ports and 3 GB of SSD storage.
-The cost of the anchor is about $400.
+It is a device in a standard 19-inch version on the APU2C2 or APU2E2 hardware platform with a 4 GHz quad-core processor, 1 GB of RAM, 2 Gigabit Ethernet ports and 3 GB of SSD storage. .

 Installation and control of the sensor

-As already mentioned, sensors are distributed free of charge in order to install them in their infrastructure.
-When requesting a sensor, specify the country, city, and autonomous system number where it will be located.
-In response to my request, the RIPE NCC sent this message.
+As I've already mentioned, the sensors are distributed free of charge for installation in your infrastructure.
+When requesting a sensor, you specify the country, city, and autonomous system number where it will be located.
+In response to my request RIPE NCC sent such a message.

 Unfortunately, your application does not meet our criteria for a hardware sensor at this time.
 While our goal is to distribute the RIPE Atlas sensors as widely as possible, it appears that there are already enough devices connected either within the ASN you specified, in the network you applied for, or in the country in which you applied application.

 No problem.
-In this case, you can install a software sensor, for example, on a virtual machine, home server or router - there are no restrictions on location and autonomous system.
-CentOS, Debian, Raspbian and Turris OS are supported.
-For deployment, you need to download and install the appropriate software, for example from repository on GitHub.
+In this case, you can install the software sensor, for example, on a virtual machine, home server, or routerβthere are no restrictions on location or autonomous system.
+Supported CentOS, Debian, Raspbian, and Turris OS.
+To deploy, you need to download and install the appropriate software, for example from .

-Installing the software sensor is quite simple.
-For example, to install on CentOS 8, you need to run the commands:
+The installation of the software sensor is quite simple.
+For example, for installation in CentOS 8 you need to execute the commands:

 curl -O 'https://ftp.ripe.net/ripe/atlas/software-probe/centos8/noarch/ripe-atlas-repo-1-2.el8.noarch.rpm'